reaptor/elmish-land/docs/docs/getting-started/project-structure.md

 * `/src/Pages/` – The home for your page and layout files.
   - `Layout.fs` – A layout file that allow you to share common UI for your pages.
   - `Page.fs` – A page file, which correspond to URLs in your app.
-  - `page.json` – Configuration for the page in the folder.
+  - `route.json` – Configuration for the route of the folder.
 Makes it possible to specify type safe route parameters and query parameters.